Part II

 Rather, it speaks to a subtler truth: the state of the perceiver—their clarity, bias, presence—colors what unfolds and how it is lived.

+That is why the agreements anchored in the Serene Center matter: they hold influence accountable.
 Each time you reach into the field, make consent explicit.
 Start with your own yes; when others are involved, ask for theirs and keep it revocable.
+The Five Energetic Bodies show how that participation takes shape in lived experience.

 Participatory Reality in Daily Life

 Participatory Reality names the mechanism: perception shapes Resonance, Resonance shapes Action, and Action reshapes the Field.
 When your lens is narrow, inconvenience can land as a survival threat.
-When your lens is wide, the same inconvenience becomes a stepping stone.
+When your lens is wide, the same moment can open into contact instead of escalation.

-You have a choice: be written by the automatic story your nervous system writes—or make a Conscious Fold and choose the story and the next step that serves your values.
+You have a choice: be written by the automatic story your nervous system writes—or make a Conscious Fold that serves your values.

 The Core Rhythm: Field–Resonance–Action (FRA)

-Before working with external mirrors, orient to the core rhythm by which you already participate in reality.
-What follows distills earlier groundwork on regulation and repair into a practical loop for moment-to-moment choice.
+Begin with the rhythm by which you already participate in reality.
+What follows names a practical loop for moment-to-moment choice.

 Field–Resonance–Action (FRA) is the Dragon’s compass for conscious co-creation—a loop you move through dozens of times each day.